brandontruong/Reactjs_ProgressBars/README.md

 # Reactjs_ProgressBars

-This project is built using Reactjs, Jess, Enzyme, etc...
+This project is built using Reactjs, Jess, Enzyme, Chai.

 Requirements
 * Must read data from the endpoint.